Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Electrocardiogram: It records the electrical activity and rhythm of the heart; an EKG may reveal evidence of a previous or ongoing heart attack.

-• Holter monitor: A particular portable device is placed under your clothing for 1-2 days to keep track of your heart's activity while you go about your daily activities.
+• Holter monitor: A portable device is placed under your clothing for 1–2 days to monitor your heart's activity while you go about your daily activities.

-• Stress test: It analyzes how the heart works before and after a physical effort.
-The Cardiologist will put you on a treadmill, on a stationary bike, or give you some heart-boosting medication.
+• Stress test analyzes how the heart works before and after a physical effort.
+The Cardiologist will put you on a treadmill or stationary bike or give you some heart-boosting medication.

 • Blood tests: Usually used to measure and monitor blood cholesterol levels

-• Echocardiogram: An echocardiogram determines if all parts of the heart are naturally contributing to the heart's pumping of blood and oxygen by using sound waves to produce images of the heart organ.
+• Echocardiogram: An echocardiogram determines if all heart parts naturally contribute to the heart's blood and oxygen pumping by using sound waves to produce images of the heart organ.

 Treatment of Coronary Artery Disease

-The first thing to consider is that if you already know that you have Coronary Artery Disease, you have to learn to be aware of what the potential risk is, and it is under your control to reduce it.
+The first thing to consider is that if you already know that you have Coronary Artery Disease, you have to learn to be aware of the potential risk, and it is under your control to reduce it.

-Your body may need more time to make noticeable progress, but for this reason, your doctor will keep track and tell you what medications can help control this condition.
+• Your body may need more time to make noticeable progress, so your doctor will monitor your progress and tell you what medications can help control this condition.

-Cholesterol-modifying medications: your Cardiologist will tell you if you need to take them and which ones, these will reduce plaque in the coronary arteries especially known as bad cholesterol (LDL).
+• Cholesterol-modifying medications: Your cardiologist will tell you if and which ones to take.
+These medications reduce plaque in the coronary arteries, especially bad cholesterol (LDL).

-Beta-blockers: These are used to lower blood pressure and slow the heart rate.
-They are especially recommended for people who previously had a heart attack.
+• Beta-blockers lower blood pressure and slow the heart rate.
+They are especially recommended for people who have had a heart attack in the past.

-Angioplasty: This is a procedure used to restore blood flow through the artery that has become narrowed.
-The Cardiologist inserts a catheter that has a small balloon on one side.
-Once in place, the balloon is inflated to push the plaque that has been generated against the artery wall, thus widening the artery.
+• Angioplasty: This procedure restores blood flow through the narrowed artery.
+The Cardiologist inserts a catheter with a small balloon on one side.
+Once in place, the balloon is inflated to push the plaque against the artery wall, thus widening the artery.

-Coronary Artery Bypass Surgery: The specialist surgeon creates a graft to make a bypass in the blocked coronary arteries with a blood vessel from another part of the body.
+• Coronary Artery Bypass Surgery: The specialist surgeon creates a graft using a blood vessel from another body part to bypass the blocked coronary arteries.

-You must consider regular Check-Ups with your Cardiologist, because early detection of Coronary Artery Disease is fundamental to prevent more severe consequences.
+You must consider regular check-ups with your cardiologist because early detection of coronary artery disease is fundamental to preventing more severe consequences.

 Living with Coronary Arteries Disease